wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Installation

-This chapter describes how to get PowerAuth SDK for iOS up and running in your app.
+This chapter describes how to get PowerAuth SDK for iOS and tvOS up and running in your app.
 In current version, you can choose between CocoaPods and manual library integration.

+### Supported platforms

+The library is available for the following Apple platforms:

+- **iOS**
+- **mac Catalyst**
+- **tvOS**

+To simplify the documentation, we'll use **iOS** for the rest of the documentation and highlight the exceptions only.
+For example, **tvOS** doesn't support biometry and watch connectivity.

 ### CocoaPods